 - War dogs used in wars against the British

-These dogs are also capable of taking on wild boars that weigh over 150 kgs.
+The Rajapalayam dogs are capable of taking on wild boars that weigh over 150 kgs.

-During these hunts, each dog breed had a specific role to play.
-The hounds were set loose in the woods to chase wildlife from the bushes.
-While the hunters, along with their Rajapalayam dogs, lay in wait.
+During these hunts, each dog had a specific role to play.
+The hounds such as the Kanni and Chippiparai coursed game.
+While the hunters, along with their stronger Rajapalayam dogs, lay in wait.